WICG/turtledove/FLEDGE.md

 The `dailyUpdateUrl` provides a mechanism for the group's owner to periodically update the attributes of the interest group.
 An `updatedInterestGroup` object obtained in this way will be used to update the current `interestGroup` in the following way:
 - `name` and `owner` fields cannot be changed
 - `adComponents` will be "shallowly merged": each key and value in `updatedInterestGroup.adComponents` will overwrite the previous value in `interestGroup.adComponents` (or set it, if it was not present previously).
 This way the owner has the flexibility to update some ads / products without overwriting others, for example to advertise a newly released product.
 (See issue #160.)
-- A "shallow merge" will also be applied to 'userBiddingSignals' and 'trustedBiddingSignalKeys'.
-(This way, when updating the list of `adComponents`, the owner may add corresponding keys to `trustedBiddingSignalKeys`, so that it's possible to retrieve most recent prices and availability information.)
+- A "shallow merge" will also be applied to 'userBiddingSignals' and 'trustedBiddingSignalsKeys'.
+(This way, when updating the list of `adComponents`, the owner may add corresponding keys to `trustedBiddingSignalsKeys`, so that it's possible to retrieve most recent prices and availability information.)
 - all other fields present in `updatedInterestGroup` will overwrite the previous values of the corresponding fields in `interestGroup`.

 However, the browser will only allow daily updates when a sufficiently large number of people have the same `dailyUpdateUrl` , e.g. at least 100 browsers with the same update url.
 This will not include any metadata, so data such as the interest group `name` should be included within the url, so long as url exceeds the minimum count threshold.
 (Without this sort of limit, a single-person interest group could be used to observe that person's coarse-grained IP-Geo location over time.)